TRAINING COURSE DETAILS

 ECSA CPD Credits: 1 (Reference number SAIChE-364)

-Process Safety Management (PSM) audits are an essential practice for the chemical industry and PSM is one of the key pillars of the Responsible Care® Initiative.
-The major objective of the PSM of highly hazardous chemicals is to prevent fires, explosions, and unwanted releases of chemicals.
-PSM audits are designed to safeguard people, property, and the environment as well as to improve operational efficiency, reduce maintenance costs and informed equipment scheduling, among other benefits.
-PSM audit findings are also a useful tool during budgeting.
+Process safety management audits are an essential practice for the chemical industry and PSM is one of the key pillars of the Responsible Care® Initiative.
+The main objective of the process safety management of highly hazardous chemicals is to prevent fires, explosions, and unwanted releases of chemicals.
+Process safety management audits are designed to safeguard people, property, and the environment as well as to improve operational efficiency, reduce maintenance costs and informed equipment scheduling, among other benefits.
+The audit findings are also a useful tool for use during budgeting.

 After completing the course, delegates will be able to: